-BecomingKids is an early intervention program focusing on high-risk children living in the Cloetesville area.
+BecomingKids is an early intervention programme focusing on high-risk children living in the Cloetesville area.
 This programme addresses the needs of the children through a holistic approach focusing on the physical, social and emotional wellbeing of each child.
-The program is based on the philosophy that children need to be children and strives to create a safe space where they can flourish as individuals.
+The programme is based on the philosophy that children need to be children and strives to create a safe space where they can flourish as individuals.

 We now have homework club on Tuesdays as well as on Thursdays.
 Tuesday homework club is still run by grade 10-12 Paul Roos learners who offer their time to come and help the children with homework and to help them develop skills like planning, organisation, critical thinking, etc. Stellenbosch High School also wanted to become part of the homework club, and they are responsible for Thursdays.

 Trauma is a part of life, and this is especially the case with the children on our enrichment program.
 They are repeatedly exposed to different kinds of emotional trauma.
 We are trying to create a safe space where our kids can be and hopefully feel safe enough to share with the BecomingKids staff.